 Mitchell’s debut album was released in 1968 but it was the follow-up, 1969’s “Clouds”, that established her place in music history.
 She wrote her own songs, played her own music and produced most of it.
 Her music went from folk to jazz to rock and more because her sound and compositions were so diverse they could not be put into one box.
 Along the way she went back to explore her first love and another talent, painting.

-Many of her songs have been covered by several other artists, but today’s track has been covered over 100 times in the last five decades.
+Many of her songs have been covered by several other artists, but today’s track has been covered hundreds of times in the last five decades.
 Mitchell herself recorded a new version in 2000 complete with a full orchestra that was featured in the 2003 film, “Love Actually”.
 No matter how many times I hear this song, I remain in complete awe of its beauty, its elegance, its message and the fact that she was only 21 when she wrote such profound and insightful lyrics.

 “But now old friends they’re acting strange